SpektraSystems/Azure-Synapse-Analytic-Day/02-build-modern-dw-pipelines.md

 ## Summary

 - In this exercise, you have completed building a Modern Data Warehouse with Azure Synapse Pipelines.
-Now you can move on to the next module by clicking on the Next button at the bottom right of this page.
+Now you can move on to the next exercise by clicking on the Next button at the bottom right of this page.